Gear to Get You Started

 After baking, your bread will need to cool before slicing it open, otherwise the crumb (inside) of the bread will become spongy.
 A wire cooling rack speeds up the process so you can dig in asap!

-Products and prices are current as of May 2024.
+Products and USD prices are current as of October 2024.

 Requires iPhone or iPad running iOS 16 or later.